-Sotrovimab is a recombinant human monoclonal antibody administered intravenously that works by binding to the SARS-CoV-2 viral spike protein, inhibiting either attachment or fusion to human cells.
 Molnupiravir is an oral ribonucleoside analog that causes viral genome replication errors.
 Nirmatrelvir/ritonavir (Paxlovid) is a combination oral drug that inhibits SARS-CoV-2-3CL protease, an enzyme necessary to produce other functional SARS-CoV-2 proteins.
-Fluvoxamine is an oral selective serotonin reuptake inhibitor (SSRI) with FDA approval for the treatment of obsessivecompulsive disorder.
+Fluvoxamine is an oral selective serotonin reuptake inhibitor (SSRI) with FDA approval for the treatment of obsessive-compulsive disorder.
 One hypothesized mechanism of action for fluvoxamine in the treatment of COVID-19 is through modulation of the body's inflammatory response.
-Sotrovimab, molnupiravir, and Paxlovid currently have EUAs from the FDA.
+Molnupiravir and Paxlovid currently have EUAs from the FDA.
 Fluvoxamine is available on the US market while university-based researchers are pursuing an EUA specifically for the treatment of COVID-19.